flolai/bbk_chromosome6/cgi-biocomp2/cgi/docs/README.md

 entry = blapi.getEntry(accession, enzyme)
 ```
 form.getvalue and getEntry has been used in this CGI script

-On the detail page (search.py) of the chosen GenBank Accession by user, the restriction enzyme be chosen by the dropdown menu.
-The restriction enzyme chosen may be used to cut the gene at specific location.

 A form and get method is used